OctoPrint/OctoPrint/README.md

 The intended usecase is to run the Printer WebUI on a single-board computer like the Raspberry Pi and a WiFi module, connect the printer to the server and therefore create a WiFi-enabled 3D printer.

+If you want to add a webcam for visual monitoring and timelapse support, you'll need a **powered** USB hub.

 Dependencies
 ------------